dagbjorn/microcoffeeoncloud/README.md

 The Order service is using Hystrix to supervise calls to CreditRating, a service that can be configured to behave in an unreliable manner.

-The desired behavior of CreditRating is configurable by means of configuration properties in creditrating-${profile}.properties.
+The desired behavior of CreditRating is configurable by means of configuration properties in `creditrating-${profile}.properties`.

 Property | Description
 -------- | -----------